Deathraymind/obsidian/Networking/Labs/GNS3/GNS3 Server (Proxmox).md

 1. Visit the GNS3 download page at [https://www.gns3.com/software/download-vm](https://www.gns3.com/software/download-vm).

 2. Select the option for ESXi and download the GNS3 VM OVA file.
+(We will convert this to qcow for more info on what this means [[ESXi to Proxmox]])

 ## Step 2: Transfer the OVA File to Your Proxmox Server